michaelskc/OptionsVisualizer/readme.md

 $$
 where $S$ is the underlying price and $C$ is the call option price.

-In our simulation, we assume the underlying moves from an initial price $S_0$ to a final price $S_0(1 + \text{pct\_change})$ linearly.
-Each day’s call price is computed using Black–Scholes, then subtracted from the underlying price to get the covered call's value.
+In our simulation, we assume the underlying moves from an initial price $S_0$ to a final price $S_0 \bigl(1 + \text{pct_change}\bigr)$ linearly.

+Each day’s call price is computed using Black–Scholes, then subtracted from the underlying price to get the covered call’s value.
 ---

 ## References & Sources